-We further need to understand the motion of charged test particles.
-For that, we must analyze the behavior of the effective potential $V_{eff}(r)$ for different values of black hole and charge coupling parameters.
-As can be seen from Fig.~\ref{fig:Veff_charged}, the left panel in the top row reflects the role of charge coupling parameters for the radial profile of the effective potential while keeping fixed black hole charge $Q_e$, $Q_m$ and dark matter parameter $\lambda$, while the right panel reflects the role of dark matter parameter while keeping fixed the black hole charge and charge coupling parameters.
-The panel in the bottom row in Fig.~\ref{fig:Veff_charged} shows the impact of the black hole electric and magnetic charge on the radial profile of $V_{eff}(r)$ while keeping fixed the dark matter parameter and charge coupling parameters.
-From Fig.~\ref{fig:Veff_charged}, the height and strength of $V_{eff}(r)$ increase and its shape shifts towards left to smaller $r$ as a consequence of the impact of both black hole electric and magnetic charges and dark matter parameter $\lambda$ as well.
-However, as a consequence of the presence of charge coupling parameters $g_m$ and $\sigma_e$ the strength of $V_{eff}(r)$ decreases and its shape shifts toward outward to larger $r$.
-As seen in Fig.~\ref{fig:Veff_charged}, one can infer that the combined effect of black hole charge and dark matter parameter on the profile of the effective potential is balanced by the charge coupling parameters.
+{ In an astrophysical scenario, it is believed that the environment surrounding black holes cannot be regarded as vacuum as a consequence of the existence of matter and fields.
+Therefore, it would become increasingly important to take into account the repulsive and attractive effects due to the matter distribution in nearby environment of the black hole.
+For that we analyze the radial profile of the effective potential $V_{eff}(r)$ that reflects the {trajectories} of particles for various combinations of charge coupling parameters ($\sigma_{e}$ and $g_{m}$) and black hole parameters involving black hole charges ({$Q_{e,M}$}) and dark matter parameter {$\lambda$} that describe the background geometry.} As can be seen from Fig.~\ref{fig:Veff_charged}, the left panel in the top row reflects the role of {$\sigma_{e}$ and $g_{m}$} for the radial profile of the effective potential, while keeping black hole charges $Q_e$, $Q_m$ fixed and dark matter parameter $\lambda$, {whereas} the right panel reflects the role of parameter $\lambda$ {for the case when parameters $Q_{e}, Q_{m}, \sigma_{e}$, and $g_{m}$ are fixed}.
+The panel in the bottom row of Fig.~\ref{fig:Veff_charged} shows the impact of the {parameters $Q_{e}$ and $Q_{m}$} on the radial profile of $V_{eff}(r)$ {for the case when parameters $\lambda, \sigma_{e}$ and $g_{m}$ are fixed}.
+From \cref{fig:Veff_charged}, the height and strength of $V_{eff}(r)$ increase, and its shape shifts toward {the event horizon $r_{h}$} as a consequence of the impact of {black hole parameters $Q_{e}, Q_{m}$, and $\lambda$}. {Further, examination of \cref{fig:Veff_charged} shows that the inclusion of parameters $\sigma_{e}$ and $g{m}$ reduces the maximum of $V_{eff}(r)$ and pushes it away from the horizon $r_{h}$. } {Also}, one can infer that the combined effect of parameters {$Q_{e,m}$ and $\lambda$} on the profile of the {$V_{eff} (r)$} is balanced by the parameters {$\sigma_{e}$ and $g_{m}$}.